InterfaithCoding/GuessNumber/walkthrough.md

 Line 29 calls the str() function, which returns the string form of guessesTaken.
 (Discuss with your pair how this compares this to line 15).
 Line 30 concatenates strings to tell the player they have won and how many guesses it took them.
 Only string values can concatenate to other strings.
 This is why line 29 had to change guessesTaken to the string form.
 Otherwise, trying to concatenate a string to an integer would cause Python to display an error.

+What should our programme do if the number the player guessed doesn't equal the computer's pick?

 ```
 32. if guess != number:
 33.  number = str(number)